Webhook Security

 The secrets themselves are represented as strings, but HMACs work on raw bytes, so you will need to convert it to a byte array of UTF-8 characters (example code is shown later).
 You can use any valid character in your secret, but it's often wise to avoid special characters anyway.

-Verifying HMACs
+## Verifying HMACs

 To verify a webhook, you should generate the expected HMAC in the same way, and then confirm that it matches the value from the header.
-If the result is not an exact match (or header is missing), you should discard the webhook as illegitimate, and log this as an error.
+If the result is not an exact match (or header is missing), you should discard the webhook as illegitimate, and log this as an error.&#x20;

 For security, you should use a constant-time equals function (as shown in the code examples).
-If you compare hex strings rather than bytes, then do so case insensitively (e.g. "af12" == "AF12").
+If you compare hex strings rather than bytes, then do so case *in*sensitively (e.g. "af12" == "AF12").

 Here is rough pseudocode for how you should use the result of HMAC validation.
-Actual implementations of verifyHmac
+Actual implementations of `verifyHmac` are given in the next section

 @POSTHandler("/my-webhook-endpoint")